-To be referred to the Ministry as having an intellectual disability the following conditions must be met:
+To be eligible for supplemental funding in this moderate to profound category the following conditions must be met:

-- 1) The student meets the following eligibility criteria: - a) A student with a mild intellectual disability has intellectual functioning that is 2 or more standard deviations below the mean on an individually administered Level C assessment instrument of intellectual functioning, and has limitations of similar degree in adaptive functioning in at least two skill areas appropriate to the student's age. - b) A student with a moderate to profound intellectual disability has intellectual functioning that is 3 or more standard deviations below the mean on an individually administered Level C assessment instrument of intellectual functioning, and has limitations of similar degree in adaptive functioning in at least two skill areas appropriate to the student's age. - 2) A current IEP is in place that includes: - a) individualized goals with measurable objectives, - b) adaptations and/or modifications where appropriate, - c) the strategies to meet these goals, and - d) measures for tracking student achievement in relation to the goals - 3) Ongoing special education service(s) must be provided. - 4) The services being provided are beyond those offered to the general student population and are proportionate to level of need. - 5) The special education services are outlined in the IEP and directly relate to the student's identified special needs. - 6) Reduction in class size is not by itself a sufficient service to meet the definition.
+- 1) The student meets the above eligibility criteria; and - 2) A current IEP is in place that includes: - a) individualized goals with measurable objectives, - b) adaptations and/or modifications where appropriate, - c) the strategies to meet these goals, and - d) measures for tracking student achievement in relation to the goals - 3) Ongoing special education service(s) must be provided.

+4) The services being provided are beyond those offered to the general student population and are proportionate to level of need.

+5) The special education services are outlined in the IEP and directly relate to the student's identified special needs.

+6) Reduction in class size is not by itself a sufficient service to meet the definition.

-A student with an intellectual disability will often be identified before entering the school system.
+A student with an intellectual disability will usually be identified before entering the school system.
 For students with a mild intellectual disability, however, difficulties with adaptive behaviour may not have been previously documented.
-The American Association on Intellectual and Developmental Disabilities, (formerly the American

-Association on Mental Retardation) defines adaptive behaviour as three types of skills:
+Adaptive behaviour is the "effectiveness or degree to which the individual meets the standards of personal independence and social responsibility..."
+(American Association on Mental Retardation [AAMR]).